cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-reintroduction.md

 ### Considerations For Reintroducing Multiple Nodes

+Definition:
+Light write workload - less than 10% of queries are writes Average write workload - 15-20% of queries are writes Heavy write workload - >25% of queries are writes

 1. In the event of a region failure, up to 1/3 of the nodes in a cluster may be unavailable for a period of time.
 Once enough data changes have occurred on the diminished cluster, the reintroduction of the segmented nodes can become more work to reconcile the differences than to add new nodes and start replicating data from scratch.

 2. If the nodes of the lost region have been disconnected from the cluster for less than 12 hours and you have an average amount of writes in your workload, have those nodes rejoin the cluster.